 Deception and Futility

-I feel it’s an important distinction (captured by the classic KJV), especially in an age when we sometimes avoid blatant dishonesty but promote falsehood with beautiful packaging to mask emptiness.
+I think the distinction between empty vanity and active lying, captured by the classic KJV, is an important one, especially in an age when we sometimes avoid blatant dishonesty, but promote falsehood with beautiful packaging, “empty” masks or warnings unspoken.
 In the first part of his prayer Agur is requesting protection from:

 A Different Prize

-It seems that Agur is more interested in his relationship with God, namely the LORD, than in his financial affairs.
-His spiritual affairs took precedence over financial affairs.
-He loved God more than he loved money.
-He knew that too much money was just as dangerous as too little.
-Agur understands that money is dangerous, like gasoline; it can power engines, but it can also explode, causing great damage.
-Money needs to be handled carefully.
-Agur clearly didn’t want to offend God or lose God’s favour.
-Agur was humble.
-Agur had a healthy view of money.
-He treated money like his d-o-g rather than his g-o-d.
+Agur is more invested in his relationship with God, the LORD, than in his resources.
+His spiritual affairs take precedence over his financial affairs.
+He loves God more than he loves money.
+He knows that too much money can be just as dangerous as too little.
+It’s risky, like gasoline, powering motors in controlled amounts, but explosive, if uncontained.
+Agur is humble; he does not want to offend God or lose His favour, and this means he has a healthy attitude toward money, treating it like his d-o-g, rather than his g-o-d.

 Gimme Food

-It starts with food, and then it affects every other area of need but the most important question is, “How much?”
+The issues with our livelihood start with our foodstuffs, and then creep into every other material need.
+The often ignored question is, “How much is enough?”
 How much is enough food, clothing, housing, transportation, recreation?
-What is my portion?
-Who decides its size or composition?
+What’s my portion?
+Who decides what goes into it?

 Translation: my portion

-Job 23:12 uses it to describe Job’s “necessary food” or “prescribed portion.”
-In Proverbs 31:15 it’s used to describe a wise wife and mother giving a “portion” to her servants.
-This could mean a portion of food or a portion of work, but in either case the amount is carefully considered.
-We find the same word in Ezekiel 16:27 as the LORD reduces the “ration” of food to the inhabitants of Jerusalem because of their spiritual unfaithfulness to Him.
+In Proverbs 31:15, a wise wife and mother gives their “portion” to her servants, whether of food or of work, but always an amount carefully considered.
+We find the same word in Ezekiel 16:27, when the LORD reduces the “ration” of food to the inhabitants of Jerusalem because of their distrust and faithlessness toward Him.

 Will That be Food or Faith?